Table of Contents

 Inside is Razer’s 7200 DPI optical sensor with excellent tracking and great accuracy, and you can adjust sensitivity via Razer’s Synapse software.
 The buttons are Razer’s Hyperesponse buttons that give you a great and consistent feel.
 The last attractive factor here is the price, which is very reasonable provided you don’t mind the unconventional design.
 It’s overall a great mouse, especially for Overwatch fans.

 The G305 sits somewhere in the middle of the lineup of mice and is an excellent wireless option.
-It would actually be the best wireless gaming mouse for small hands if it was rechargeable.
+It would actually be amazing if it was rechargeable.
 Though it does come with pretty long battery life from the single AA battery.

 Inside is the HERO optical sensor with 12000 DPI.
 Logitech has gotten it to perfection because tracking and accuracy are both impeccable.
 Add to that the Lightspeed wireless technology, and you’ve got yourself a lag-free experience when it comes to both gaming and everyday use.
 We did mention long battery life, and if we’re being specific, it can go for up to 250 hours of continuous use.
 Oh, while we’re discussing the inside, you do have room for the included USB receiver, so you don’t lose it if you’re carrying the mouse somewhere.